ivandochev/aggregating-urban-heat-demand/README.md

 # aggregating-urban-heat-demand
-The script included here aims at aggregating buildings in urban space, so that heat demand characteristics can be made publicly available without breaking data protection requrements
+The script included here aims at aggregating buildings in urban space, so that heat demand characteristics can be made publicly available without breaking data protection requirements.

 ## Script inputs
 - **input_layer_name**